 While there is not a lot of research around the topic, anecdotal evidence suggests that employers prefer not to lose their promising talent during the time they’re studying.
 Instead, online or part-time courses allow the student to continue to work, and to apply their new knowledge to their job as they progress through the degree.
 In that way, it’s a win/win for the MBA participant and for their employer.

-If an employer questions the value of the MBA, whether online or on-campus, it’s always worth checking whether the business school has any resources that have been developed to help employers appreciate the value of the degree to their business.
+If an employer questions the value of the MBA, whether online or traditional, it’s always worth checking whether the business school has any resources that have been developed to help employers appreciate the value of the degree to their business.
 Many do this very well.